caraml-group/website/content/lio-lab/current.md

 headless: true

 # Order that this section appears on the page.
-weight: 20
+weight: 10

-title: Alumni
+title: People
-subtitle: Past members of the Computational Biology Group.
+subtitle: Current members of the Computational Biology Group.

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Researcher Associates (Alumni)
+  - Post-doctoral Researchers (PL)
-  - PhD Students (Alumni)
+  - PhD Students (PL)
-  - Master's Students (Alumni)
+  - Master's Students (PL)
-  - Undergraduate Students (Alumni)
+  - Undergraduate Students (PL)
+  - Administration (PL)
-  - Visitors (Alumni)
+  - Visitors (PL)
 design:
-  show_interests: false
+  show_interests: true
   show_role: true
   show_social: true
 ---